PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/ShinyHunt-AreaZeroPlatform.md

 4. You have plenty of potions for auto-healing.
 5. You have plenty of balls for auto-catching.
 6. You are zoomed out to maximize your view.
+7. You are on foot.
+(Not mounted on your ride.)
-7. Start the program anywhere on the platform in the overworld with all menus closed.
+8. Start the program anywhere on the platform in the overworld with all menus closed.

 The best known Pokémon for a lead is Corviknight that is level 100, defensively trained, and holding leftovers.
 Miraidon and Lucario will also work if given a Smoke Ball.
 However, the lack of leftovers for self-healing makes them less suitable for auto-catching.